Addressing Climate Change

 Recognizing the importance of societal sustainability for its business activities, the Group has established the Group Sustainability Committee, chaired by the president and representative director, to determine and implement sustainability-related activities more quickly.

-The committee meets semi-annually (twice a year) to discuss climate change countermeasures as one of the important agenda.
-After considering each measure, the results are regularly reported to the Board of Directors, which deliberates and supervises them.
+The committee meets semi-annually (twice a year) to discuss climate change countermeasures as one of the important agendas.
+After considering each measure, each Group company implements measures.
+In turn, the results are regularly reported to the Board of Directors, which deliberates and supervises them.
 In addition, the Group Sustainability Subcommittee, which is a subordinate organization under the Group Sustainability Committee, is working to promote activities in line with the Bandai Namco Group Sustainability Policy and the Group’s material issues.

 In March 2023, we approved the Group’s target KPIs for fiscal 2023 to promote under these systems.